+palette:scale-gradient

-palette:scale-gradient palette:scale-scheme palette:scheme-colors palette:scale-gradient palette:scale-gradient palette:scale-gradient rgb-color-list number range1 range2
+palette:scale-gradient rgb-color-list number range1 range2

 Reports an RGB color proportional to number using a gradient generated with rgb-color-list.
-An rgb-color-list consist of a list containing RGB list with three values between 0 and 255: [[r1 g1 b1] [r2 g2 b2] [r3 g3 b3] ...]
+The rgb-color-list is a list containing NL or RGB colors: e.g. [NL1 [r1 g1 b1] [r2 g2 b2] [r3 g3 b3] NL2 ...].

-If range1 is less than range2, the color will be directly mapped to gradient colors.
-While, if range2 is less than range1, the color gradient is inverted.
+When range1 is less than or equal to range2, the color will be directly mapped to gradient colors.
+When range2 is less than range1, the color gradient is inverted.